GUDHI/GUDHI.github.io/pages/introduction.md

 ---

-The library offers state-of-the-art algorithms to construct various types of simplicial complexes, data structures to represent them, and algorithms to compute geometric approximations of shapes and persistent homology.
+The Gudhi library is an open source library for Computational Topology and Topological Data Analysis (TDA).The library offers state-of-the-art algorithms to construct various types of simplicial complexes, data structures to represent them, and algorithms to compute geometric approximations of shapes and persistent homology.

 The GUDHI library offers the following interoperable modules:
 * Complexes: